 East Africa is composed of Uganda, Rwanda, Kenya & Tanzania as well as Burundi.
-Rwanda and Burundi drive on the right hand, independent travelers take a note of that, Uganda, Tanzania and Kenya drive on the left hand of the road and it will require you to have all the information with you in the head.
+Rwanda and Burundi drive on the right hand, independent travelers take a note of that.
+Uganda, Tanzania and Kenya drive on the left hand of the road.

 East Africa’s roads are generally in good condition especially in the main cities and these can be traveled on comfortably depending on which region you are stationed in the country.

 Even though most of the major highways are tarred and in good conditions, many tourist attractions are only accessible via gravel roads.
 Some attractions like the Bwindi Forest NP, Kidepo Valley NP, Queen Elizabeth NP and Murchison Falls NP are open to 4WD vehicles.

 You will have to plan your route according to your vehicle and your driving skills.
 Most maps will classify the roads into tarred major roads, gravel major roads, gravel district roads and 4×4 only.
 The weather plays an important role as well.
 The rainy season from January to April can make driving a lot more difficult.
 You might have to navigate along soaked gravel roads and you could be faced with a river crossing the road mostly Kidepo Valley National Park.

 There are also great distances between towns and many of the roads are less than busy, so it might be a while before help arrives.
 The best thing is to be well prepared which obviously includes driving the right vehicle.

 Choosing a vehicle depends on your destinations, your budget, driving skills and the amount of people and equipment you’re carrying.
 Travelling into 4×4 country also means that you will have to be self reliant at least to a certain degree.
 Make sure you have enough room to stock up on food and petrol and also find out how far a full tank will take you.
 If you want to find remote 4×4 destinations consider the Kidepo Valley National Park.